 - They are not interested in communicating with distant cousins.

-- They may be an adoptee and so don’t know anything about their family tree.
+- Maybe they are an adoptee and so don’t know anything about their family tree.

 - Your match is a complete surprise because it shows a new relationship that they didn’t know about.
 So they don’t know how to react to this.